NVIDIAGameWorks/toolkit-remix/docs/howto/tutorial-remixtool.md

 ![RemixTool Tutorial 3](../data/images/remix_909.png)

-4. From here, treat this application as any other Remix app.
+4. From here, treat this application as any other classic game.
 Menus (ALT+X) and capture should work as expected.
 So let’s take a capture and enhance this scene.

-> Press ALT+X to bring up the Remix menu and select the "Developer Settings Menu" button as shown below:
+> Press **ALT+X** to bring up the Remix menu and select the "Developer Settings Menu" button as shown below:

 ![RemixTool Tutorial 4](../data/images/remix_910.png)